The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 It should be a ‘front end’ activity i.e. considered when developing your commodity/service strategy.

-If an exit strategy is in place at the start of a supplier relationship, your needs will be included in. the contract.
+Having an exit strategy in place at the start of a supplier relationship, means that any transfer requirements (e.g. intellectual property; systems access or handover process for delivery requirements etc.) will be included in the contract.
 This ensures minimum business and customer disruption if the relationship were terminated.

 Please note: you cannot terminate a contract with the aim of avoiding procurement rule obligations.